forntoh/LcdMenu/docs/source/overview/items/list.rst

 You can create multiple list menu items in the same menu screen, each with its own list of items.

-Find more information about the list menu item in the :doc:`API reference </reference/api/ItemList>`.
+Find more information about the list menu item in the :cpp:class:`API reference <ItemList>`.